Book

 Posted: 11/12/24

-This Native American Heritage Month, learn about the sacred Creation Story of the San Manuel Band of Mission Indians, the descendants of the Yuhaaviatam clan who called the Big Bear Valley home for over 2,000 years.
+This Native American Heritage Month, learn about the Creation Story of the San Manuel Band of Mission Indians, the descendants of the Yuhaaviatam clan who called the Big Bear Valley home for over 2,000 years.

 "At the beginning of time, the Creator - Kü̱ktac - created the People and gave the Land, Water, Plants and Animals to the Yuhaaviatam - It was the only place that Kü̱ktac had designated for the Yuhaaviatam, and the People had obligations of stewardship and reciprocity to all things in their homeland."